self-actuated/docs.actuated.dev/docs/faq.md

 ## Is Windows or MacOS supported?

-Linux is the only supported platform for actuated at this time on a AMD64 or ARM64 architecture.
+Linux is the only supported platform for actuated at this time on a AMD64 or 64-bit Arm architecture.
 We may consider other operating systems in the future, feel free to reach out to us.

 ## Is Actuated free and open-source?